Twenty-five killed in deadliest Rio police raid since 2005 | Law-Order

 Twenty-five killed in deadliest Rio police raid since 2005

-At least 25 people were killed in a shootout between suspected drug traffickers and police in Rio de Janeiro on Thursday, one of the state's deadliest police raids ever, police said.
-People targeted in the raid in the Jacarezinho slum neighborhood tried to escape across rooftops as police arrived in armored vehicles and helicopters flew overhead, television images showed.
+At least 25 people were killed in a shootout between suspected drug traffickers and police in Rio de Janeiro on Thursday, one of the state's deadliest police raids, police said.
+People targeted in the raid in the poor Jacarezinho neighborhood tried to escape across rooftops as police arrived in armored vehicles and helicopters flew overhead, television images showed.
 The firefight forced residents to shelter in their homes.

 The victims included one police officer, and the remainder were suspected members of the drug gang.
 Among the dead were leaders of the drug-trafficking gang that dominated life in the slum, police said.
 At least 10 suspects were arrested, they said.